When Should You Adjust Standard Errors for Clustering?: A Framework for Clustering

-Table \ref{tabel_sampling} illustrates the set up.
-We observe $\yinn$ or $\yien$ for a subset of units in the population: we observe $\yinn$ if $\rin=1$ and $\win=0$, we observe $\yien$ if $\rin=1$ and $\win=1$, and we observe neither $\yinn$ nor $\yien$ if $\rin=0$, irrespective of the value of $\win$.
-Uncertainty reflects the fact that our sample could have been different.
-In the table under the columns ``Alternative Sample I'' a different sample is given.
-This sample differs from the actual sample in two ways: different units are sampled, and different units are assigned to the treatment.
-Given an estimand, {\it e.g.,} the average effect of the treatment $\tau_n$, standard errors are intended to capture both sources of variation.

-The sampling process that determines the values of $\rin$ is independent of the potential outcomes and the assignment.
+The sampling process that determines the values of $R_{k,i}$ is independent of the potential outcomes and the assignments.
 It consists of two stages.
-First clusters are sampled with cluster sampling probability $\pcn$.
-Second, we randomly sample units from the subpopulation consisting of all the sampled clusters, with unit sampling probability $\pun$.
-Both $\pcn$ and $\pun$ may be equal to 1, or close to zero.
-If $\pcn=1$, we have completeley random sampling.
-If $\pun=1$, we sample all units from the sampled clusters.
-If both $\pcn=\pun=1$, all units in the population are sampled. $\pcn$ close to zero is the case that is covered by the \lz\ standard errors: we only observe units from a few clusters randomly drawn from a population consisting of a large number of clusters.
+First, clusters are sampled with cluster sampling probability $q_k\in (0,1]$.
+Second, units are sampled from the subpopulation consisting of all the sampled clusters, with unit sampling probability equal to $p_k\in (0,1]$.
+Both $q_k$ and $p_k$ may be equal to one, or close to zero.
+If $q_k=1$, we sample all clusters.
+If $p_k=1$, we sample all units from the sampled clusters.
+If $q_k=p_k=1$, all units in the population are sampled.
+The standard framework for analyzing clustering focuses on the special case where $q_k\rightarrow 0$, so only a small fraction of the clusters in the population are sampled.
+The case $q_k=1$ and $p_k\rightarrow 0$ corresponds to taking a relatively small random sample of units from the population.
+While this is an important special case, there are also many applications where the sampled clusters comprise a large fraction of the overall set of clusters.
+We refer to the case of $q_k=1$ as {\em random sampling} and to the case of $q_k<1$ as {\em clustered sampling}.